 Again, I don’t know the blogger.
 I have no idea if this describes what was going on in his head.
 I have seen this behavior in other Christians… and myself, when I was a kid.
 It felt like “faith” to me, because at least I was going through the motions, and wouldn’t unbelief mean I wouldn’t even bother to go through the motions?
 But unbelief takes a lot of different forms, and

-When you ditch the hypocrisy, and proclaim, “That’s it; I’m not gonna say those empty prayers anymore; I’m just gonna confess I don’t believe God cures the sick, and all my prayers from now on are gonna express this,” you haven’t really lost faith.
-Your unbelief has simply swapped forms.
-On the upside, your unbelieving prayers are now gonna be honest unbelieving prayers.
-Still powerless and unidirectional, but they won’t be phony… and they won’t con believing Christians into thinking you’re one of the people they really oughta call upon for prayer.
+When you ditch the hypocrisy, and proclaim, “That’s it; I’m not gonna say these empty prayers anymore; I’m just gonna confess I don’t believe God cures the sick, and all my prayers from now on are gonna express this,” you haven’t lost faith, ’cause you never legitimately had it.
+You unbelief simply swapped forms from a dishonest form, to an honest form.
+Your unbelieving prayers are now gonna be honest unbelieving prayers.
+Still powerless and unidirectional, but at least they won’t be phony… and they won’t con believing Christians into thinking you’re one of the people they really oughta call upon for prayer.

 Elijah-like faith.